-1. Positions: Race numbers must be displayed on each side of the vehicle alongside the cockpit/driver and as far forward on the front of the vehicle as possible.
+1. Race numbers: Race numbers and backgrounds, in accordance with MSA Yearbook regulations J.4 must be displayed on each side of the vehicle alongside the cockpit/driver and as far forward on the front of the vehicle as possible.
 750 Motor Club decals must be affixed prominently near all number backgrounds.
-Championship Sponsor's decals (where applicable) must be affixed in or near the positions detailed on the diagram.
+A single "R" or "F" class letter, approximately half the height of the race numbers, must be displayed adjacent to all race numbers.

+2. Championship sponsor's decals: Unless specified otherwise by the sponsors such decals must be displayed on each side and towards the front of the car.
 750 Motor Club and Championship Sponsor's decals must take preference to any other decals.
 Failure to comply will render the vehicle and driver ineligible to race.